Junikab/llm-job-finder/README.md

 2) Server extracts text (`pdf-parse` for PDF, `mammoth` for DOCX, plain for TXT) and picks simple titles/skills.
 3) It builds Jora URLs (e.g., `https://au.jora.com/j?...`).
 4) Scraper visits those pages and collects jobs (bounded by env limits).
-5) Jobs are scored based on SCORE_MODE (default random) and returned to the web app.
-Heuristic mode adds reason strings; LLM mode is planned and currently falls back to heuristic.
+5) Jobs are scored based on SCORE_MODE and returned to the web app.
+Heuristic mode adds reason strings.
+When SCORE_MODE=llm and LLM_MODE=replace with a valid OPENAI_API_KEY, the server calls OpenAI per job using a detailed prompt, with concurrency and timeouts; failures gracefully fall back to heuristic.
 6) Optional: server can save JSON snapshots of raw and scored jobs to disk (see Job DB below).